- This event has passed.

 - Promotes social-emotional learning, language acquisition, executive functioning and fine and gross motor skills development

-You’ll leave with ways to engage children in conversations that help to expand their curiosity and teach them that it’s OK to fail and try again.
-This session will be of particular benefit to preK providers, and preK-3 teachers, librarians, and school and district leaders.
-There will be time to get your questions answered at the end of the event.
+You’ll learn ways to engage children in conversations that help to expand their curiosity and teach them that it’s OK to fail and try again.
+This recorded session will be of particular benefit to preK providers, and preK-3 teachers, librarians, and school and district leaders.

 About the Presenter